A 2024 Guide to Penghu Islands, Taiwan’s Offshore Paradise

 Me riding a scooter on Penghu

 My favorite thing to do in Penghu is to just hop on a scooter and explore the four main islands, which are all connected by bridges.
 If your package deal (like this one) doesn’t already include a scooter, you can rent one here.
-An IDP or Taiwanese license is required.
-You can also rent a car on Penghu, which is a good way to stay out of the sun.

 If you have two or more days in Penghu, I recommend spending at least one day touring the main islands by scooter or car, and spending your other day doing a boat island-hopping tour (see next entry) or other activities.
 If you don’t have a license, you can go by private tour like this one or this one.